 What are the signs of these placental conditions?

 Placental conditions often cause vaginal bleeding in the third trimester.
 Call your health care provider right away if you have vaginal bleeding anytime during your pregnancy.
 If the bleeding is severe, go to the hospital right way.

 These conditions usually are diagnosed using ultrasound.
 In some cases, your provider may use magnetic resonance imaging (MRI).
-MRI uses magnets and computers to make a clear picture that may be hard to see on an ultrasound.
+MRI is a medical test that makes a detailed picture of the inside of your body.
 The test is painless and safe for you and your baby.

 When these conditions are found before birth, your provider may recommend a cesarean section (also called c-section) immediately followed by a hysterectomy.
 This can help prevent bleeding from becoming life threatening.
 A c-section is surgery in which your baby is born through a cut that your provider makes in your belly and uterus.
 A hysterectomy is when your uterus is removed by surgery.
 Without a uterus, you can’t get pregnant again in the future.

 If you have a placental condition, the best time for you to have your baby is unknown.
 But your provider may recommend that you give birth at around 34 to 38 weeks of pregnancy to help prevent dangerous bleeding.
 If you want to have future pregnancies, she may use special treatments before the c-section to try to control bleeding and save your uterus.

 If your provider finds these conditions at birth, she may try to remove the placenta in surgery to stop the bleeding.
 However, a hysterectomy is often necessary.